VR51/GitBuilder/README.md

 After building a project, GitBuilder can:
 - Automatically detect built binaries
+- Store all discovered binaries for later access (secondary binaries)
 - Register them for easy access using an interactive file browser
 - Browse directories and select executable files with a user-friendly interface
 - Launch binaries in either quiet (background) or verbose (terminal output) mode
+- Launch secondary binaries from the build details menu
-- **Prompt to create a desktop launcher** after successful build and binary registration
+- **Prompt to create a desktop launcher** after successful build and binary registration (only if one doesn't exist)
+- **Auto-update desktop launchers** when binary path changes on rebuild
 - Backup existing binaries before rebuilding (with automatic rotation, limit: 3)

 ## Build Optimization